mynew4/cmangos-docs-wiki/classic_client_structure/ADT-Files.md

 | ---------- | -------- |
 | MCRF       | variable |

 A uint32 list of with MCNK.nDoodadRefs + MCNK.nMapObjRefs indices into the file's MDDF and MODF chunks, saying which MCNK subchunk those particular doodads and objects are drawn within.
-This MCRF list contains duplicates for map doodads that overlap areas.
+This MCRF list contains duplicates for map doodads that overlap areas.<br>
 As both, WMOs and M2s are referenced here, they get doodad indices first, then WMOs.
 If you have a doodad and a WMO in the ADT as well as the MCNK, you will have a {0,0} in MCRF with nDoodadRefs and MCNK.nMapObjRefs being 1.

 ***